Education in partnership with

 - Applicants must be proficient in English.

-- ESR and ESCR membership fees for 2020 must be settled.
+- Active ESR and ESCR membership fee is required.

 Applicants who were selected for this programme in the past cannot be considered for a second time.

 The training starts in the second half of the year and lasts for three months.
 The fellow receives a grant (€3.500,-) upon the completion of the training, the delivery of a final report and the submission of original flight tickets and accommodation receipts.
 The grant is intended to contribute in part to travel and accommodation expenses during the training period.
 ESOR cannot guarantee that the grant covers these costs in full.
 During the training period the fellow is responsible for covering his/her expenses and his/her own health insurance.
 The training itself is offered for free.
 Please note that in particular cases administrative charges may arise, which are to be covered by the grant.